Armenia-Georgia Bilateral Trade Analysis 2023

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Armenia leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Armenia leveraging its comparative advantages in copper ores and concentrates.

 2010-2015: Foundation Building